Spacexplorer11/Spacexplorer11/README.md

 - 👋 Hi, I’m Akaalroop!
 - 👀 I’m interested in coding, and anything to do with technology
-- 🌱 I’m currently learning Rust and very interested in it!
-I'm making my first rust project([CloudCat](https://github.com/Spacexplorer11/CloudCat)) as well!
+- 🌱 I’m currently wanna keep practising Rust!
+I made my first rust game([CloudCat](https://github.com/Spacexplorer11/CloudCat)) as well!
 - 💞️ I’m looking to collaborate on all my projects!
 - 📫 How to reach me?
-Message me on Discord (my username is the same), or email me at [akaal@akaalroop.com](mailto:akaal@akaalroop.com)
+Message me on Discord (my username is the same), email me at [akaal@akaalroop.com](mailto:akaal@akaalroop.com), text me on Signal (spacexplorer.11) or DM me on [X](https://x.com/spacexplorer11_)
 - 👨 Pronouns: he/him
 - ⚡ Fun fact: I also love acting!
 - 📧 Email: I made my own email using my custom domain! [akaal@akaalroop.com](mailto:akaal@akaalroop.com)!!
 It's very awesome!
 Drop me an email, and when I reply, you'll see a checkmark (shown on Apple & Outlook) to show my mail is signed!